joeddav/get_smarties/README.md

 `get_smarties` allows you to easily generate dummy variables while persisting the possible values under each category for you.
-You can use conventional `fit_transform` and `transform` methods and solve this problem with no additional effort, like so:
+You can use conventional `fit_transform` and `transform` methods and solve this problem with virtually no additional effort, like so:

 ```python
 from get_smarties import Smarties